 Why should a contractor work with 360 Chestnut instead of creating their own site that attracts homeowners?
 Why would a homeowner go to your site first, instead of companies that are actually doing the installations?

-In the past, we’ve written a few articles about what exactly the IGSHPA certification is, if it’s worthwhile and when contractors should take it.
+In the past, we’ve written a few articles about what exactly the IGSHPA accreditation is, if it’s worthwhile, and when contractors should get it.